fedesoria/docs/upper.io/v2/content/getting-started/index.md

 ![Collections](/db.v2/res/collection.png)

-A result set cannot be used to add an item to the collection, because a it can only define a subset of rows that already exists.
-If you wanted to add a row to the collection you can use the `Append()` method on it:
+To add an element to the collection you can use the `Append()` method on it:

 ```go
 person = Person{